bhargav-11/magic-mirror-ai-docs/privacy_policy.md

 - Right to data portability: You can request a copy of your data in a machine-readable format.
 - Right to object: You can object to our processing of your information.

-To exercise any of these rights, please contact us at [YOUR CONTACT EMAIL].
+To exercise any of these rights, please contact us at [bt11.code@gmail.com].

 ## CHILDREN'S PRIVACY

 Our App is designed for parents and guardians to upload photographs of their children.
 We do not knowingly collect personal information directly from children under the age of 13, in compliance with the Children's Online Privacy Protection Act (COPPA).

-Parents or guardians who believe we might have collected personal information from their child without consent can contact us at [YOUR CONTACT EMAIL], and we will promptly remove such information.
+Parents or guardians who believe we might have collected personal information from their child without consent can contact us at [bt11.code@gmail.com], and we will promptly remove such information.

 ## INTERNATIONAL DATA TRANSFERS